 Sorry, but that’s just not going to cut it.

 To understand why, we need only stop to consider what is easily the purest market signal of all: where people around the world are moving, or better yet, where they would like to move.
-The migratory patterns of human beings are pregnant with information about where economic opportunity is, and as evidenced by abundant inflows of immigrants to the U.S. relative to tiny outflows, the United States is where poverty is cured
+The migratory patterns of human beings are pregnant with information about where economic opportunity is, and as evidenced by abundant inflows of immigrants to the U.S. relative to tiny outflows, the United States is where poverty is cured.

 If poverty were truly an inescapable fact of American life, the world’s huddled masses would have long ago ceased coming here.
 Interesting about the world’s ambitious who continue to make their way to the U.S., and often from desperate situations that those lucky enough to have been born in the U.S. happily can’t comprehend, many arrive here without any reasonable understanding of the English language.
 Despite this obvious hindrance to upward mobility in the workplace, these new arrivals still manage to make it, and do so without voicing with violent hands what they can’t express in irritated English.